-This course introduces the students to the great stories, ideas, and cast of characters that molded the literature from the Ancient and Classical world.
-This class is paired with a corresponding history class, taught by the same teacher, and scheduled back-to-back in a "block."
-Students who
+This course introduces the students to the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history from the Ancient and Classical world.
+This class is paired with a corresponding literature class, taught by the same teacher, and scheduled back-to-back in a "block."
+Students who take both courses receive a discount.
+Either course may also be taken as a stand-alone course.
+Because of this arrangement, and the nature of history and literature, there will necessarily be overlap between the two classes.
+This integrative experience of history and literature is one of the benefits of the classical model.